The Hybrid Approach

 2. **Symbolic (The Judge):** Uses a logic solver to mathematically prove if the model's answer violates the rule.

-This gives you **100% precision** on policy enforcement, unlike the statistical guess of an LLM.
+For the rules it can encode, this gives you **deterministic, verifiable** policy enforcement, rather than the statistical guess of an LLM.

 ## Implementation: The `apply_guardrail` API